 In that same 2009 interview Abercrombie spoke about how he challenged himself more when he wrote the second trilogy set in this world.
 The Age of Madness features a notable uptick in female representation.
 The main character in this series is female, and it was Abercrombie’s first time writing from this perspective.

 In an interview a decade later in 2019 Abercrombie acknowledged that it’s easy to write women into any story if you just stop to think about it.
-He acknowledged The First Law was very male-centric, because that is what he was most comfortable with, and that he tried to rectify that with the second trilogy set in this world.
+He acknowledged The First Law was very male-centric, because that is what he was most comfortable with.
+He tried to rectify that with the second trilogy set in this world.

 As well, another bonus to reading the books set in the First Law world in publication order are the Easter eggs for long-time readers.
 While the standalones and second trilogy feature a new cast of characters, there are recurring characters from previous books that appear to the delight of fans.